enkidevs/curriculum/sql/dql/what-is-sql/sql-your-first-query.md

 This code retrieves **all** the data from the `users` table.
 It's often used to inspect what's inside a database.

-From the next workout, things will get exciting!
-Pretty much all the insights will teach you how to **build more complicated and useful queries**.
+Enough talk!
+From the next workout, things will get exciting and practical.

-> Note: you should make a habit of bookmarking insights.
-This way, you can check the Learn More links later, or it could serve as a refresher.
+Pretty much all the insights from now on will teach you how to **build more complicated and useful queries**.

 ---
 ## Practice